Deva Cassel

 Deva Cassel (born 12 September 2004) is an Italian-French model and actress.
-She is a brand ambassador for Cartier and Dior.
+The daughter of Italian actress Monica Bellucci and French actor Vincent Cassel, she is a brand ambassador for Cartier and Dior.

-Cassel has appeared in numerous Dolce & Gabbana fragrance ads, as well as walking their women's "Alta Moda" fashion shows in 2021 and 2022.
-She made her film debut in the 2023 Italian drama The Beautiful Summer.
+Cassel has appeared in numerous Dolce & Gabbana fragrance campaigns, as well as walking their women's "Alta Moda" fashion shows in 2021.

+In 2023, she made her acting debut in the romantic drama The Beautiful Summer.
+In 2025, she played Angelica in the Netflix series The Leopard.

 Early life

-Deva Cassel was born on 12 September 2004 in Rome, Italy, but grew up in Paris and Rio de Janeiro.
-Her parents are prominent Italian model and actress Monica Bellucci and French actor Vincent Cassel.
-Deva is multilingual speaking five languages, most notably French and Italian.
+Cassel was born on 12 September 2004 in Rome, Italy, to Italian model and actress Monica Bellucci and French actor Vincent Cassel.
+She grew up between Italy and France, and has also spent her upbringing in Rio de Janeiro, where her father lived for several years.

 She has three younger siblings, two of whom are from her father's other relationships: Léonie (b.
 2010), a half-sister, Amazonie (b.
-2019), and half-brother, Caetano (b.
+2019), and a half-brother, Caetano (b.
 2025), respectively.

+Cassel is a polyglot.
+In addition to her native Italian and French, she also speaks English, Portuguese, and Spanish.

 Career

 Modeling

-Cassel made her debut at the Dolce & Gabbana show in 2021.
-She was also on the cover of Vogue Italia for the July issue in 2021 along with her mother, Monica Bellucci.
-In 2020, she was part of the fragrance campaign for Dolce & Gabbana Shine and was featured on the cover of French Elle.

-The following two years saw her take part in further Dolce & Gabbana fragrance campaigns, Dolce Rose and Dolce Lily and in 2022 she was part of the beauty campaign.

-In 2023, she starred in the Dolce Violet fragrance ad and beauty campaign.

-In 2024, she appeared in the Dior Beauty look campaign.

-She was featured on the 60th anniversary cover of Vogue Italia in September 2024.
+Cassel began her modeling career at the age 14, when she walked the Dolce & Gabbana fashion in 2019 and has since walked several fashion shows, most notably Courrèges and Dolce & Gabbana.

+She has also fronted several major luxury brand campaigns, most notably Dolce & Gabbana fragrance and beauty campaigns "Shine" (2020), "Dolce Rose" (2021) and "Dolce Lily" (2022), "Sisley Fall" 2023, and Dior beauty campaign in 2024, respectively.

 Acting

-Cassel made her acting debut in the 2023 indie film The Beautiful Summer and appears as Angelica Sedara in the 2025 Netflix series The Leopard.
+Cassel made her acting debut in the period romantic drama film The Beautiful Summer (2023), and starred as Angelica Sedara in the Netflix historical drama series The Leopard (2025).

+She will portray the virgin Mary in the upcoming biblical drama film Zero A. D.: The Birth of Christ, directed by Alejandro Monteverde.
+The film is scheduled to be released in 2026.
+She will also star as Anastasia in the upcoming film adaptation of The Phantom of the Opera, scheduled to be released in 2026.

 Personal life

-She has publicly been in a relationship with Italian actor Saul Nanni, whom she met while filming The Leopard, since October 2023.
+Since 2023, Cassel has been in a relationship with Italian actor Saul Nanni, whom she met while filming The Leopard.